 Welcome to a conversation between Corina Ilea, Ştefan Constantinescu, and Maria Lantz!

-This project is supported by Konstnärsnämnden, The Swedish Art Grants Committee and is organized by the Institutul Cultural Român de la Stockholm.
+This project is supported by Konstnärsnämnden, The Swedish Art Grants Committee and is organised by the Institutul Cultural Român de la Stockholm.

 The talk will be held in English.